RN-MSN Nursing Program

 Student Handbook RN-MSN and MS in Nursing 2021-2022

 The RN-MSN program provides students with a bridge process before moving on to earn a master’s degree.
 The RN-MSN program is for registered nurses who have already earned an associate degree in nursing and wish to pursue a Master of Science in Nursing degree.

-Upon completion of the bridge courses with a cumulative average of 3.0 or better, students may progress into the M.S in Nursing track of their choice.
+Upon completing the bridge courses with a cumulative average of 3.0 or better, students may progress into the M.S in Nursing track of their choice.
 If students have to achieve a 3.0 cumulative grade point, they may be granted probationary status with the expectation that they will maintain a GPA of 3.0 for the first two semesters of study.

 Admission to the RN-MSN program for any concentration requires:

-- Earned an Associate Degree in Nursing (ADN) from a state board of nursing approved program with regional accreditation or a baccalaureate degree in another discipline.
+- Earned an Associate Degree in Nursing (ADN) from a state board of nursing-approved program with regional accreditation or a baccalaureate degree in another discipline.